BananoTime/mayo-reddit-tipbot/README.md

-`send all G...`
+`send all GDTAHVJCTBXL3CK5NML6ZGRLWHYIIM4C5C43T22CP5SO7BJ3SWMLPDM7`

-*Note that the address you are sending to must have a trustline with the MayoCoin address on Stellar (GC5TLOYRAEXMHSJ5H3CZYZVT22IZSDANO2COJLSCSVMZZRS7QUPXM6QT) and you cannot send from an exchange wallet.*
+*Note that the address you are sending to must have a trustline with MayoCoin on Stellar (GC5TLOYRAEXMHSJ5H3CZYZVT22IZSDANO2COJLSCSVMZZRS7QUPXM6QT) and you cannot send from an exchange wallet.*